Jack DeJohnette

 Jan.
 1997 / ECM

-This is another new direction for the leader, but the irony is that there is little direction from the leader, thus the band moves gingerly through improvised conversations that don’t have a lot of momentum.
-You can hear right through the music if you listen too closely or often.
-Yet it’s still a nice, reflective soundtrack.
+Since no one is forthright in pushing the others, small fluctuations take the place of big dynamics, especially in the long suite of “From the Heart” and “CMA” that builds up layer by reactive layer.
+Oneness plots another new direction for the leader, but the irony is that there is little direction from the leader, thus the band moves gingerly through improvised conversations that don’t have a lot of momentum.
+You can hear right through the music if you listen too closely or often, yet it’s still lovely in places.

 Back to Artists